B5N “Kate”, Japanese Torpedo Bomber

 The B5N2 used a 1115hp Sakae 21 engine and was armed with dual flexible 7.7mm in the rear cockpit and two 7.7mm fixed above the forward fuselage.

-The Kate was the standard Japanese torpedo bomber at the start of the war.
-Though the design dated back to 1935 and was considered obsolescent by 1941, it sank more Allied ships than any other aircraft type.
-However, like most torpedo bombers, the Kate was slow, clumsy, and vulnerable to antiaircraft and fighters.
+Equipped with a robust and reliable aerial torpedo, the Kate sank more Allied ships than any other aircraft type.
+However, like most torpedo bombers, "Kate" was slow, clumsy, and vulnerable to antiaircraft and fighters.
 A particular weakness of the original model was that it had no forward-firing guns whatsoever.

 References